New Jersey, USA

-- Impressions: Impressions of the tooth are taken.
+- Impressions: Impressions of the prepared tooth, the arch, and the opposing arch are taken.
 These are sent to the lab for making the permanent crown.

-- Crown Preparation: CAD/CAM (Computer Aided Design/Manufacturing) technology is used to give a precise fit. and unmatched look to every crown.
+- Crown Preparation: CAD/CAM (Computer-Aided Design/Manufacturing) technology gives a precise fit and unmatched look to every crown.

 Types of Dental Crowns

 Crowns are made from several types of materials.
 To decide which material to use for your crown, your dentist will consider many factors, such as:

 - The amount of tooth that shows when you smile